|Les Alouettes||Self Catering||Saturday||4||8||2|

 The swimming pool is fenced for security and boiler heated for comfort.
 It is constructed in the shape of an “L” and is large – equivalent in size to a 12 by 6-meter rectangular pool.
 Depth ranges from 2.1 meters to 80 cm.
 The design of the pool means that those who wish to swim can enjoy one part of the pool while others play in the shallower part Les Alouettes is not part of a gite complex and the pool is not shared with other properties.
 We – the owners – do occasionally use the pool.

-Les Alouettes is located in the village of Le Langon, which has an excellent bakery, a general store and a café/bar.
+Les Alouettes is located in the village of Le Langon, which has a well - stocked general store which also sells bread and pastries from an excellent bakery.
 The village and its neighbours host a number of festivals and events during the summer months that give a real taste of French country life.

 The gite is roughly equidistant between the market towns of Fontenay le Comte and Luçon, both of which have a full range of shops & services as well as a fine selection of restaurants.
 The sights of the area are within easy reach: the beaches of the South Vendée (which are rather excellent) are an easy drive (La Faute sur Mer is about 40 km away); La Rochelle with its lively city centre, shopping and restaurants is 45 km.
 There are adventure parks (Indian Forrest & the O’Gliss water park) 45 minute drive away and the world-class theme park at the Puy du Fou is less than an hour.
 Closer to home, the natural beauty of the Mervent forest with its shady trails & cycle paths, lake (with water sports centre) and zoo is a 15 minute trip.